Dark Mode

 Can I renew my Green Card if I have a criminal record?

-In some cases, a criminal record may affect your eligibility.
+In some cases, a criminal record may affect your eligibility for a Green Card.
 Schedule a consultation with our experienced immigration attorneys at Spar & Bernstein.
 We will assess your situation and explain your legal options.

 Can I renew my Green Card if I have changed my name?